josephplpriest/BG_webscraping/README.md

 ## How to Run

-Clone the repository then once inside use the following commands in order.
+Clone the repository then once inside the repository, use the following shell commands in order.

 ```bash
 $: conda env create -f environment.yml